andrasq/node-minisql/README.md

 ### db = new Db()

+Create a new database connection manager.
+This is a fast low-cost step, it just sets up internal structures, must still `connect` to the database.

 ### db.connect( creds, onConnect(err) )

+Connect to the databaes, authenticate with the provided credentials, and configure the connection.

 Creds:
 - host - hostname to connect to.
 The default is localhost at `0.0.0.0`.